 Outlook is easily the most troublesome email client.
 The trouble stems from Outlook (2007+) using Microsoft Word as the rendering engine.
-Next time you're using Word for a writing project think about this same product rendering HTML and CSS code.
-Recall any memories of a Word document not aligning well with text and images?
+Next time you're using Word for a writing project think about this product rendering HTML and CSS code.
+Recall any memories of your Word document not aligning well with text and images?
 Or being finicky with margin?
-Well those same struggles carry into Outlook email rendering.
+Well, those same struggles carry into Outlook email rendering!

 Topics covered in this article: